msusdev/AI102TrainerPrep/AI-102 Lab Trainer Prep Guide.md

 Ensure you understand the various types of documents supported and how to work with pre-built forms and custom forms for data extraction in the forms recognizer capabilities.
 Further information is available on the [document intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/overview?view=doc-intel-4.0.0) page.

 Knowledge mining uses a combination of intelligent services to quickly learn from vast amounts of information.
 It allows organizations to deeply understand and easily explore information, uncover hidden insights, and find relationships and patterns at scale.
 [Knowledge Mining](https://github.com/MicrosoftLearning/mslearn-knowledge-mining).
-This lab explores setting up an Azure search resource to be used in the knowledge mining tasks and then moves on to help particpants learn how add skills to the search, add their own data, and add skill enrichments through connections to other AI services such as sentiment analysis, language detection, etc.
+This lab explores setting up an Azure search resource to be used in the knowledge mining tasks and then moves on to help participants learn how add skills to the search, add their own data, and add skill enrichments through connections to other AI services such as sentiment analysis, language detection, etc.

 There are many exercises in this lab so completion of each lab and gaining a thorough understanding of the concepts being covered is crucial to support participants as they complete these exercises.
 Additional information can be found on the [knowledge mining](https://azure.microsoft.com/en-us/solutions/knowledge-mining/#:~:text=By%20orchestrating%20various%20AI%20capabilities%2C%20knowledge%20mining%20delivers,phases%20to%20knowledge%20mining%3A%20ingest%2C%20enrich%2C%20and%20explore.) page.

 This lab covers exercises on using the Azure OpenAI models for generative AI.
 This will help participants learn how to use the Azure OpenAI and Azure AI Studio portals.
 The labs also teach how to access the services over REST APIs.
 [OpenAI](https://github.com/MicrosoftLearning/mslearn-openai).
 Prepare for this lab by completing these labs to understand how to use the various facilities that participants will use.
-For added information, familairize yourself with the reference materials found on the [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview) page.
+For added information, familiarize yourself with the reference materials found on the [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview) page.

 ## In-class activities